squirrellnonymous/AP2/docs/features-and-bugs.md

 - Send specific tag combinations to study groups
 - Quick way to distribute focused review sets
 - Help others access the same flashcard content

 ---

+## Pathway Quiz: Preserve Correct Answers on "Try Again"

+**Status:** Not yet implemented
+**Location:** Pathway mini quiz (`pathway-mini-quiz.html`)

+### Description
+When a student gets a pathway question wrong and clicks "Try Again", the input fields should preserve the vessels that were correct, allowing them to fix only the part of the pathway where they made a mistake.

+### Current Behavior
+- "Try Again" button clears all input fields
+- Student must re-enter the entire pathway from scratch
+- Even correct portions of the pathway are lost

+### Expected Behavior
+- Preserve all correctly validated vessels in their input fields
+- Clear only the fields after the first error
+- Allow student to continue from where they went wrong
+- Student can see which part was correct and build from there

+### Example Scenario
+**Student's Answer:**
+1. aorta ✓
+2. descending aorta ✓
+3. left common iliac artery ✓
+4. femoral artery ✗ (skipped left external iliac artery - error starts here)

+**After clicking "Try Again":**
+- Field 1: "aorta" (preserved, green)
+- Field 2: "descending aorta" (preserved, green)
+- Field 3: "left common iliac artery" (preserved, green)
+- Field 4: "" (cleared - this is where the error started)
+- Field 5+: "" (cleared - everything after error is cleared)
+- Student can now add "left external iliac artery" in field 4, then continue with femoral artery

+### Educational Benefits
+- **Productive failure**: Students learn from their mistakes without losing progress
+- **Scaffolding**: Correct portions provide a foundation to build on
+- **Reduced frustration**: Don't have to re-type vessels they got right
+- **Focus on the gap**: Attention directed to the specific missing/incorrect vessel
+- **Faster iteration**: Quick retry cycles lead to better learning

+### Technical Considerations
+- Track which vessels were validated as correct
+- Preserve correct input field values and styling
+- Clear fields starting from first error point
+- Maintain field focus on the first empty field for easy continuation
+- May need to track "corrected pathway" from validator for typos

+### Implementation Priority
+Medium - Significant UX improvement for learning, aligns with educational best practices

+---